corda/confidential-identities/docs/OVERVIEW.md

 This mechanism allows a node to carry out transactions in which the participants within it do not want to be known to the network.
 Only the parties involved in the transaction will be able to resolve the confidential owning key.
 This CorDapp provides two flows; one for generating confidential identities - `RequestKeyFlow`, and one for sharing them with another party `SyncKeyMappingFlow`.

 This version of confidential identities differs from the old version in that we do not store the X.509 certificates for each confidential identity.
 This greatly reduces the storage overhead for systems that require large quantities of confidential identities.
+By decoupling confidential identities from the certificates, this enables deniability to the  identities.
+The issuer of the confidential identity can choose not to provide proof that they created it if they don't want to share that information.

 ### Generation of Confidential Identities